BLE-LTER/ble-handbook/handbook.md

 - underscored
 - Prepend with "BLE_LTER"
 - Then with the nickname for the dataset if applicable, e.g. "hydrography", not if dataset is nicknamed after PI
-- Then one or two word descriptive moniker for data
+- Then one or two word descriptive moniker for data, if the dataset has more than one primary data sheet.
+- Examples:
-- Example: "BLE_LTER_CTD.csv".
+	- "BLE_LTER_hydrography_CTD.csv".
 I used to add the timeframe to filenames, e.g. "BLE_LTER_CTD_2018_ongoing.csv" but on reflection I do not think this is necessary.
+	- "BLE_LTER_sediment_pigment.csv" "sediment_pigment" is the dataset nickname, but also the content of the only data table.
+- Personnel tables are named "BLE_LTER_datasetnickname_personnel.csv".
+E.g. "BLE_LTER_hydrography_personnel.csv"

-Data sort, sort all discrete CP datasets in the following order before submission.
-Use the R function `bleutils::sort_CP_columns` to do this quickly, only after `bleutils::rename_attributes` has been called to ensure that column names are exactly as below.
+Data sort, sort all CP datasets by these columns in this order before submission.
+Use the R function `bleutils::sort_cp_data` to do this quickly, only after `bleutils::rename_attributes` has been called to ensure that column names are exactly as below.
+Be sure to specify the `type` argument to `sort_cp_data` to be one of three "water", "sediment", or "mooring".

-- node
+- node (discrete only)
-- lagoon
+- lagoon (discrete only)
 - station
-- date_collected
+- date_collected (discrete only) / date_time (mooring)
-- water_column_position
+- water_column_position (discrete water samples only)

 <a id="other-datasets-pi-driven-datasets-in-ble-terminology"></a>
 ## Other datasets (PI-driven datasets in BLE terminology)